 We have also identified the C4000 series of novel yield traits and gene editing targets addressing increases in seed yield and biomass.
 We have shown that our C4000 series traits, which comprise global regulatory genes discovered through our GRAIN technology platform, may have the potential to significantly enhance photosynthesis and carbon capture in key crops.
-We are moving members of the C4000 series of traits forward in several crops including wheat, rice, corn and forage sorghum using mainly third party resources and capabilities while retaining control of intellectual property.
+We are moving members of the C4000 series of traits forward in several crops including wheat, rice, corn and forage sorghum.
+We are also progressing the C4001 trait gene in rice using our internal resources and we expect to report initial rice data once greenhouse tests have been completed and analyzed.